lurodrigo/lurodrigo.github.io/_posts/2017-04-01-symbolic-computation-R-1-4.md

 A very important tool for us, used extensively through this project, is [*lazy evaluation*][1].
 Its usefulness will become clear when I define the first funcion with this system: the null function.
 We know that the derivative of the null function is the null function itself.
 I will define it in a seemingly circular way.
-Instinctively, it should result in some kind of error, but it doesn't happen.
+Instinctively, it should result in some kind of error, but it doesn't.
 Look:

 ``` r